tramleit/bloxat-lms/README.md

 - 📱 **Responsive Design:** Tailwind CSS ensures a responsive and visually appealing layout across various devices and screen sizes.
 - 📊 **Data Visualization:** Integrates Recharts for visually engaging representation of analytics and learning progress.
 - 🔄 **State Management:** Utilizes Zustand for efficient state management, ensuring smooth performance and scalability.
+- ☁️ **Cloudinary Integration:** Seamlessly integrates with Cloudinary for efficient management and delivery of media assets.
+- 🌙 **Dark and Light Mode:** Offers both dark and light mode options to enhance user experience and accommodate different preferences.

 ## Getting Started 👇